Expand all

 Administrative tasks

 Document the discussion in a file note (Modified Work/Employer Contact or Contact/Employer Contact).
-Refer to Modified work procedure.
+Refer to the appropriate procedure: To send a referral to an Industry Specialist, complete the Industry Specialist Referral (FM555J) form on the eCO Create Referral screen.
 Send the Insured – Custom (IN000A) letter.

 |

-- How long it usually takes to get the information and what can be done if the information is not received by a certain date.
+- How long it usually takes to get the information and if there are other avenues to get the information sooner such as:

-- Whether there is a WCB resource that can help (for example, clinical consultant, medical consultant, Investigation unit, etc.).
+- Requesting assistance from another WCB resource (e.g., clinical consultant, medical consultant, Investigation unit, etc.).

-Create and communicate the plan for making the decision, including the actions to be taken and the estimated date for the decision.
-Include: - The information and/or service needed to be able to make the decision, such as:
+Create the plan for making the decision, including the actions to be taken and the estimated date for the decision.
+Include: - The information needed to be able to make the decision:

-- Whether the worker meets the criteria to receive benefits on a medical investigation basis.
+- Whether the worker meets the criteria to receive benefits during the medical investigation.
+Refer to [Section 38 (3) and (4)] of the WC Act.

-Communicate the reopen investigation plan in writing to the worker and a copy to the employer, including the next steps in the investigation, a target decision date and the return-to-work plan.
+When the investigation will take more than 14 days, communicate the reopen investigation plan in writing including the next steps in the investigation, a target decision date and the return-to-work plan.
 Send requests for the missing information and referrals for any required services and/or assistance.
 Ensure all necessary information is on file before sending the referral.
 Repeat Steps 2, 3 and 4 until the reopen decision can be made.
 It is important to maintain contact with worker and employer and to keep them up to date on the investigation.

 |